llvm-git-migration/llvm-project/clang/docs/UndefinedBehaviorSanitizer.rst

      Issues caught by this sanitizer are not undefined behavior, but are often unintentional.
   -  ``-fsanitize=integer-divide-by-zero``: Integer division by zero.
+  -  ``-fsanitize=implicit-unsigned-bitfield-truncation``,
+     ``-fsanitize=implicit-signed-bitfield-truncation``: Implicit conversion from
+     integer of larger bit width to smaller bitfield, if that results in data loss.
+That is, if the demoted value, after casting back to the original width, is not equal to the original value before the downcast.
+     The ``-fsanitize=implicit-unsigned-bitfield-truncation`` handles conversions
+     between two ``unsigned`` types, while
+     ``-fsanitize=implicit-signed-bitfield-truncation`` handles the rest of the
+     conversions - when either one, or both of the types are signed.
+     Issues caught by these sanitizers are not undefined behavior, but are often unintentional.
+  -  ``-fsanitize=implicit-bitfield-sign-change``: Implicit conversion from
+     integer of larger bit width to smaller bitfield, if that changes the sign of the value.
+That is, if the original value was negative and the new value is positive (or zero), or the original value was positive, and the new value is negative.
+Issues caught by this sanitizer are not undefined behavior, but are often unintentional.
   -  ``-fsanitize=nonnull-attribute``: Passing null pointer as a function parameter which is declared to never be null.
   -  ``-fsanitize=null``: Use of a null pointer or creation of a null